andresaraujo/website/flutter-for-android.md

 [code]

 To customize the colors and styles of Material Design you can pass in a ThemeData object to the MaterialApp widget

-Where is my colors.xml

-Where is my styles.xml